‘Fear The Walking Dead’ Season 4 Premiere: How Did Alicia End Up Being One Of The Bad Guys?

 From watching The Walking Dead for all these years, fans have personally witnessed the change in characters from Season 1 through to the Season 8 finale.
 However, for Fear, this character development will be more pronounced with the time jump making it seem like Alicia’s group is now bad instead of being able to justify their behavior based on past incidents.

-Herein, lies the problem with a significant time jump: viewers will not be able to justify Alicia, Nick, and Luciana’s behavior as seen in the Season 4 premiere episode of Fear the Walking Dead unless it is clearly defined in further episodes, something that Alycia Debnam-Carey has alluded to in her interview with Digital Spy.
+Herein lies the problem with a significant time jump: viewers will not be able to justify Alicia, Nick, and Luciana’s behavior as seen in the Season 4 premiere episode of Fear the Walking Dead unless it is clearly defined in further episodes, something that Alycia Debnam-Carey has alluded to in her interview with Digital Spy.

-However, fans will just have to tune into further episodes of Fear the Walking Dead Season 4 to find out for certain how Alicia’s group turned into the bad guys and whether it is justifiably explained.
+However, fans will just have to tune in to further episodes of Fear the Walking Dead Season 4 to find out for certain how Alicia’s group turned into the bad guys and whether it is justifiably explained.

 Fear the Walking Dead returns to AMC on Sunday, April 22, at 9 p.m.
 ET.
-Zap2It lists the following synopsis for Episode 2 (titled “Another Day in the Diamond”).
+Zap2It lists the following synopsis for Episode 2, titled “Another Day in the Diamond.”

 “A troubled survivor finds allies in an unexpected place; the life Madison has fought to build comes under threat.”